Efficiency Meets Elegance

 The tricky thing about cabinets to the ceiling is making them fit appropriately.
 Cabinets come in standard heights and it can be a bit of a math game to find the right combination to fit your space.

 Ceilings are generally eight or nine feet.
-Cabinets should generally be mounted 54 inches above the floor.
+Mount cabinets about 54 inches above the floor.
 The configuration of cabinets you decide on will depend on the height of your ceilings.

 You may find that you can’t make the cabinets fit in the space perfectly but that’s ok.
 Use moldings and trims to fill leftover space but still get the “all the way to the ceiling” look.